|Riding Style||All Mountain Freestyle|

 Approximate Weight: Felt normal and nothing said too heavy or too light to me riding on the chair.

 On Snow Feel: One footing on and off the chair wasn’t too hard to do but it still felt a little loose.
 The wider waist made a little bit of a difference.
-At first I didn’t even realize that it was a wider waist of 25.9.
+At first, I didn’t even realize that it was a wider waist of 25.9.
 It just felt a little slower than I’d expect for a hybrid rocker board.
-This is only really relevant to my smaller non mid-wide feet.
+This is only really relevant to my smaller non, mid-wide feet.
 If you are a larger boot size closer than my size 9 it won’t feel slow edge to edge.
-It will feel quick and very appropriate to your size.
+It will feel quick and very appropriate for your size.

 Turn Initiation and Carving: So this was pretty slow for my size 9 feet edge to edge but it wasn’t hard to turn at all.
-It was easy edge to edge but just not quick.
-Carving was pretty good here and the mellow camber held when I made pretty hard carving turns and even offered a bit of spring out of the end of the turn.
-For my size 9 boots it was more of a medium to wide radius turning board where a board around 25cm with the same specs would of been really snappy and quick.
+It was an easy edge to edge but just not quick.
+The carving was pretty good here and the mellow camber held when I made pretty hard carving turns and even offered a bit of spring out of the end of the turn.
+For my size 9 boots, it was more of a medium to wide radius turning board where a board around 25cm with the same specs would have been really snappy and quick.

 Flex: Seemed like it was on the border of med and med/soft and it was easy to butter and press for sure.
 It wasn’t the easiest but it’s very doable to the point where most will appreciate it’s balanced flex.

 Switch: Perfect either way as it’s a true twin.

 Jibbing: Pretty easy to jib if you are a mid/wide foot but to me, it felt less easy but still doable.

 Pipe: No pipe for this demo but I think it wouldn’t be bad at all for the right boot size.
 I’d like something a little quicker edge to edge for the pipe but judging by the way it carved I would not be sketched entering a pipe.